alan-turing-institute/dce-community/README.md

 # Data-Centric Engineering Community (DCE-Community)

-Welcome to community repository for the Alan Turing [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering)  📊 !
-Here you will find the programme and related documentation from our community.
+Welcome to community repository for the Alan Turing [Data-Centric Engineering](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering)📊 Here, you will find the programme and related documentation from our community.

-*Maintainers*

-This repository is maintained by Gabin Kayumbi, Senior Research Community Manager (SRCM) of Data Centric Engineering (DCE).
-*Please create [an issue](../../issues) to report any bug, or share suggestions for the development of this project.*

 🎯Background